Edouard Machery

-Edouard Machery is a French-American philosopher and distinguished professor in the Department of History and Philosophy of Science at the University of Pittsburgh.
+Edouard Machery is a French philosopher who is distinguished professor in the Department of History and Philosophy of Science at the University of Pittsburgh.

 Early life and education

 Edouard Machery received a Ph.D. in philosophy at the Université de Paris-Sorbonne in 2004.

 Career and works

-The research works of Edouard Machery are in philosophy, experimental philosophy, and cognitive science especially about concepts.
-According to his theory, the notion of concept is ill-suited for a scientific psychology.
-Therefore, he criticizes the neo-empiricist accounts of concepts.
-He has also worked on the experimental psychology, with a special focus on external validity and statistics.
-He has also worked on the theories of human cognition.
+Machery works in philosophy, experimental philosophy, and cognitive science, especially concepts.
+According to him, the notion of concept is ill-suited for scientific psychology.
+Therefore, he criticizes neo-empiricist accounts of concepts.
+His work in experimental psychology focuses on external validity and statistics.
+He has also worked on theories of human cognition.

-His works are on various topics, including the processes as categorization and concept learning.
-The experimental philosophy is another topic on which he has worked.
-He has used experimental and quasi-experimental methods in order to determine the characteristics of intuition and folk judgments about intentional action.
+Machery has written on various topics, including categorization and concept learning.
+He has used experimental and quasi-experimental methods to determine the characteristics of intuition and folk judgments about intentional action.